JasonWoodruff/Team4Project/README.md

 ============
 Hi everyone,
 - You can also create folders by using **folderName/fileName.cpp** (no extension = folder)
-- Please do not re-write the read input from file function.
-Use the already written function and expand on it!!

 Be sure to include documentation!
 Example: